cederstone/analysis/README.md

 }
 ```

-However, adding a new `MyEnum4` member to the enum require one to find all
+However, adding a new `MyEnum4` member to the enum requires one to find all
 switch statements in your codebase and ensure that they cover all cases.
+Even
+more, if a dependency is updated one needs to carefully determine whether the
+dependency has expanded its list of enum members to ensure one's own switch
+statements are still total.

 Missing switch statements when expanding an enum is a common cause of subtle
 bugs.
 This pass helps avoid them.